JulleK/Chess/README.md

 # General Info
 Chess game in React and Node.js with socket.io

+When a user joins a game, he is assigned to a room.
+If he is the first player in the room, he is given white pieces, if he is the second one he is given black.

+When a player makes a move, the chess position is emitted to both players in the room.

+if the move is illegal, the position doesn't change, yet it is still emitted to the players in the room.

+libraries:
+- chessboard.jsx - display a chess board in React
+- chess.js - chess logic, keep track of chess games in the backend

 ## Setup

 To run this project install it locally